 Power plug & outlet Type N

-Type N is used almost exclusively in Brazil.
+Type N is used almost exclusively in Brazil and South Africa.
 (Click here for a complete list of all countries with their respective plugs/sockets)

 Type N is actually based on the international standard 230 V household plug system, called IEC 60906-1.
 In 1986, the International Electrotechnical Commission published this standard, which was intended to become the common standard for the whole of Europe (and, by extension, all other regions with 230 V mains).
 Unfortunately, the effort to adopt it as a European Union standard was put on hold in the mid-1990s.
 Brazil had been using as many as 10 (!) different types of plugs and sockets, including the frequently used type C. In order to put an end to this proliferation of different socket and plug types, the Brazilian Association of Technical Standards (Associação Brasileira de Normas Técnicas (ABNT)) decided to standardize on IEC 60906-1.
 In 2001, this standard was adopted in Brazil as NBR 14136 and its implementation started in 2007.
 This Norma BRasileira 14136, however, is not completely identical to IEC 60906-1: the Brazilian standard has a pin diameter of 4 mm for the 10 A plug and 4.8 mm for the 20 A plug, whereas the original IEC 60906-1 standard only has one single pin diameter of 4.5 mm and a maximum current of 16 A.